-You must wait until the next annual enrollment period to change your medical option election and your network and/or claim administrator, unless you experience a relocation qualifying Life Event.
-See "Qualifying Life Events" in the Life Events section for more information.
+You must wait until the next annual enrollment period to change your medical option election and your network and/or claim administrator, unless you experience a relocation Life Event.
+See "Life Events" for more information.

 The Value Option is offered in most locations, but if you live outside the network and/or claim administrator's access area, you are not eligible for the Value Option and must choose a different self-funded Medical Benefit Option or an HMO for medical coverage.